 Successful businesses fill market needs.
 They do not start with “passion” but by discovering which demand isn’t being met in the marketplace and filling that need.
 If customers are desperately seeking a solution, they will often pay a premium for it.
 This could be an excellent business opportunity.

 Many times the best businesses are the least “glamorous” businesses.
 The fact that they are “dirty” businesses means that there will be less competition.
 It also means that people won’t want to do it themselves which means that there is a demand for the service.

 Following your “passion” alone isn’t a good idea when you are starting a business.
-Potential investors that neglect the important aspects of business, such as market demand for the company’s services and the characteristics of the owners’ role do so at their own peril.
+Potential investors that neglect the important aspects of business such as market demand for the company’s services and the characteristics of the owner’s role do so at their own peril.

 Instead, focus upon businesses in which you are “passionate” about the business’s opportunity.